mlswg/mls-protocol/draft-ietf-mls-protocol.md

      `commit_secret` as the value `path_secret[n+1]` derived from the `path_secret[n]` value assigned to the root node.

-* If not populating the `path` field: Set the `path` field in the Commit to the null optional.
+* If not populating the `path` field: Set the `path` field in the Commit to a zero-length vector.
 Define `commit_secret` as the all-zero vector of length `KDF.Nh` (the same length as a `path_secret` value would be).
 In this case, the new ratchet tree is the same as the provisional ratchet tree.